AugustWS/AWSTest/_services/seo.md

   a target to achieve ROI

 '
-sub-title: 'We support you in the growth of your website visibility, with our professional services you will be benefited with increase in website traffic and higher rankings on search engines.
-Our aim is to provide the best SEO services to our clients with a target to achieve ROI
+sub-title: 'We will help you reach your target audience!

 '
-cta: 'Proper search engine optimization requires a full time effort as Google’s algorithm and user’s keyword searches are constantly changing. '
+cta: 'know more '
-bg-color: coral
+bg-color: none
-fg-color: white
+fg-color: primary
 layout: service
 backgroundimage: "/images/SEO.png"